 The first step in the design process is to determine the applied loading.
 As explained above, arching action occurs to divert loading around an opening, leaving an approximately triangular area exerting force on the lintel or arch.
 However, as arches rise higher into the assumed triangle, the arching action becomes somewhat more difficult to predict.
 Therefore, for higher rise segmental arches (f/L > 0.29), the following should be used to decide which loads should be included in the analysis.

-Weight is assumed to be a uniform load of 4/3 the weight of the triangle, as described for minor segmental arches
+Weight is assumed to be a uniform load of 2/3 the peak intensity of the trianglar load, as described for minor segmental arches

 Referring to Figure 5, uniform loads below line 1 and concentrated loads below line 2 are not permitted